obi-el/TilePuzzleSolver/README.md

 optimal solution if one of the A* algorithms are used. </span></p>

 <p class=MsoNormal><span style='font-size:12.0pt;line-height:107%'>Includes the
-L shaped knights chess move for non-blank tiles to increase the problem space.
+L shaped knights chess move for non-blank tiles to increase the problem space.Â
 </span></p>

 <p class=MsoNormal><span style='font-size:12.0pt;line-height:107%'>Requires the